Rue87/RUNMAR25118_fto2502_A_Runyararo-Marongwe_DJS04/README.md

 *   **Loading & Error States**: User-friendly indicators for data fetching status.
 *   **Centralized State Management**: Uses React Context API to manage application state efficiently.

-## 🚀 Live Demo

-A live demo of the project can be found here: [Link to Live Demo](https://your-deployment-link.com) <!-- Replace with your deployment link -->

 ## 📸 Screenshot